-Rooftops, Cathay Manor (where I've wanted to party since moving to LA and a quiet street in Chinatown
+Cathay Manor (where I've wanted to party since moving to Los Angeles

 Chinatown is bordered by the neighborhoods of Figueroa Terrace, Elysian Park and Solano Canyon to the northwest, Angeleno Heights to the west, the North Industrial District to the northeast, the civic support area to the east, and Civic Center and Temple-Beaudry on the south.